RockieStar-Inc/revenuecat-openapi-sdk-nodejs/examples/fetch-subscribers/README.md

-# Fetch Subscribers Example
+# RevenueCat SDK Examples

-This example demonstrates how to use the RevenueCat OpenAPI SDK to fetch a list of subscribers/customers from your RevenueCat project.
+This directory contains examples demonstrating how to use the RevenueCat OpenAPI SDK to manage and analyze your subscription data.

+## Examples

+1. **index.ts** - Fetch all subscribers/customers
+2. **active-subscriptions.ts** - Fetch and analyze active subscriptions

 ## Setup